 As the Immanuel Approach has become more widely known, people have appropriately raised the question, "Is it biblical?"
 Our perception is that the Immanuel Approach, for emotional healing and for life, is clearly consistent with and strongly supported by the Christian scriptures.
-For a much more thorough discussion of this question, see Chapter 35, "The Biblical Basis for the Immanuel Approach," in the big lion book.
+For a much more thorough discussion of this question, see chapter 35, "The Biblical Basis for the Immanuel Approach," in the big lion book.

-B. Is there empirical research verifying the effectiveness of the Immanuel Approach?
-As of February 2023, Dr. Emily Hervey, licensed clinical psychologist and Adjunct Professor at Regent University, has published the first quantitative study demonstrating the effectiveness of the Immanuel Approach, which is very encouraging.
+B. Is there empirical research verifying effectiveness of Immanuel Approach?
+As of February 2023, Dr. Emily Hervey, licensed clinical psychologist and Adjunct Professor at

+Regent University, has published a quantitative study supporting the effectiveness of the Immanuel Approach1 and is preparing to submit a second, similar study for publication.2 Furthermore, Kristine Bresser completed a quantitative study supporting the effectiveness of the Immanuel Approach as her doctoral dissertation at Regent,3 and Dr. Mark Hattendorf completed a qualitative study of the Immanuel Approach for his doctoral dissertation at Regent.4 Which is all very encouraging.
+However, these are only a small handful of studies, the Immanuel Approach was included as part of a larger faith-based treatment program in the studies by Dr. Hervey and Dr. Bresser (as opposed to being studied as a stand-alone intervention), and the studies by Hervey and Bresser focused on treatment for only PTSD.
 However, this is only one study, the Immanuel Approach was included as part of a larger faith-based treatment program (as opposed to being studied as a stand-alone intervention), and the study focused on treatment for only PTSD.

 Fortunately, there are also other sources of evidence demonstrating the effectiveness of the Immanuel Approach.
 In addition to this initial empirical research, we also have carefully documented case studies that show consistent, strong positive results.
 Furthermore, there is indirect support for the effectiveness of the Immanuel Approach based on similarities between the Immanuel Approach and psychotherapy modalities that have been verified as effective by empirical research, and there is more indirect support based on theoretical considerations.

 Case study evidence supporting efficacy: Regarding case study support, it is a very common practice-in all branches of medicine, in mental health care, and in emotional healing ministry-for care providers to use a new treatment method on the basis of positive case study results, even though the effectiveness of the new intervention has not yet been confirmed by empirical research.
 There are usually many years between the case study description of a new treatment method and confirmation of the new method with empirical research.
-In fact,
+In fact, empirical research, such as blinded, controlled studies, is often undertaken only after many

-1Emily G. Hervey, "Spiritually Oriented Trauma Healing in Nigeria: A Program Evaluation to Assess Trauma-Symptom Reduction and Spiritual Growth," Journal of Psychology and Theology, Vol. 0, Num 0 (Feb 2023), https://doi.org/10.1177/00916471221150402.
-Note: The abstract for Dr. Hervey's study does not mention the Immanuel Approach, but the full article clearly describes including the Immanuel Approach in the larger treatment package.
+1Emily G. Hervey, "Spiritually Oriented Trauma Healing in Nigeria: A Program Evaluation to Assess Trauma-Symptom Reduction and Spiritual Growth," Journal of Psychology and Theology, Vol. 0, No. 0 (Feb 2023): https://doi.org/10.1177/00916471221150402.
+Note: The abstract does not mention the Immanuel Approach, but the full article clearly describes including the Immanuel Approach as the primary intervention for the treatment of trauma.